-Working capital increased to \$1,877,576 at July 31, 2012 from \$1,069,861 at April 30, 2012, due to the completion of the private placement with Teck partially offset by ongoing exploration and administration expenses.
-Teck also entered into an option agreement on the Yarumalito property and has agreed to fund an exploration program of \$1.5 million over the next 12 months.
+Working capital increased to \$1,498,824 at January 31, 2013 from \$1,069,861 at April 30, 2012, due to the completion of the private placement with Teck and due to the receipt of a US\$380,000 option payment from Teck relating to the Yarumalito property, partially offset by ongoing exploration and administration expenses.
+Teck entered into an option agreement with Colombian on the Yarumalito property in July and is funding an exploration program of \$1.5 million.
 As a result, the Company will focus its exploration efforts on the El Dovio property and carry out early stage exploration on some of its other prospects.

-Colombian may have sufficient capital resources to fund its administrative and exploration expenditures for the next 12 months as a result of reducing operating costs in Colombia and also reducing administrative costs.
-However, Colombian will have to manage its working capital very carefully for the next year and may require additional financing if the Company wants to increase its exploration activity or if it encounters any unanticipated expenditures.
+Colombian expects that it will have sufficient capital resources to fund its administrative and some of its exploration expenditures for the next 12 months as a result of reducing operating and administrative costs.
+However, Colombian will likely require additional financing in order to fund all of its administration and exploration activities for the next twelve months.